assogbg/kubernetes_BD/USE_CASES/README.md

 ### PREREQUISITIES

 As the aim is not to develop web services but understand the logic of Kubernetes, we will provide you all of the node.js files.
-Please refer to the [Docker / Node.js reminder](docker-image/reminder.md) for more information.
+Please refer to the [Docker / Node.js reminder](docker-image/reminder.md) and [Docker info](docker-image/docker.md) for more information.

 We advice having follow all the previous parts and deeply understand the concepts and illustrations given.
 This part **will not contain a solution template** like we did for the other parts.
 The aim is to **let you search, exchange with your colleagues, contact us and go back into the different parts highlighted in this core training**.